 In investments is good to learn all that you can about compounding effect.
 This is related to how money grow when you invest on the long term.
 Besides this, there are two very important rules to consider in investments:

-1. An investment is something that makes money to you
+An investment is something that makes you money

-2. In the medium to high-risk investments always only invest the money you are willing to loose
+In the medium to high-risk investments always only invest the money you are willing to lose

 5. Net wealth monitoring for financial prosperity